 Some HAB research is conducted by other programs within NOAA or within other state or federal agencies.
-The priorities of those programs are described in several recent reports 8,9,10.
+The priorities of those programs are described in several recent reports8,9,10.
 To avoid duplication of effort, ECOHAB, MERHAB, and PCM HAB will not fund research in the following areas:

-- 1) Prevention of HABs by implementation of nutrient reductions or hydrodynamic modifications is a possible strategy, but numerous other programs in other agencies address implementation issues.
+1) Prevention of HABs by implementation of nutrient reductions or hydrodynamic modifications is a possible strategy, but numerous other programs in other agencies address implementation issues.
 PCM HAB will not fund, for example, research to develop new methods of nutrient removal or develop land use practices that may reduce nutrient inputs.
-However, if actual nutrient reductions or hydrodynamic changes are implemented, PCM HAB may fund research to monitor and model the consequences of those activities if they will be transferable to other situations. - 2) Direct human health impacts of HABs, such as disease surveillance, clinical characterization, and therapeutic guidance in humans, are the purview of other programs within NOAA, such as NOAA OHHI, and other agencies, such as NSF/NIEHS COHH, CDC and FDA. - 3) Freshwater bodies (e.g. ponds, lakes, and reservoirs) that are not part of a recognized state coastal zone. - 4) Drinking water treatment. . - 5) Routine monitoring for HABs, HAB toxins, and water quality. - c.
-HAB Program Project Requirements - 1) All the HAB programs support the needs of federal, state, local, and tribal resource and public health managers and other end users, but the degree of management focus and end user involvement varies.
-Investigators are urged to confer with Program Managers to insure that they have included the appropriate level of end user participation. - a) ECOHAB projects must have clearly articulated management relevance and a long range plan describing the transition to applications.
+However, if actual nutrient reductions or hydrodynamic changes are implemented, PCM HAB may fund research to monitor and model the consequences of those activities if they will be transferable to other situations;

+2) Direct human health impacts of HABs, such as disease surveillance, clinical characterization, and therapeutic guidance in humans, are the purview of other programs within NOAA, such as NOAA OHHI, and other agencies, such as NSF/NIEHS COHH, CDC and FDA;

+3) Freshwater bodies (e.g. ponds, lakes, and reservoirs) other than the Great Lakes (see Section I.A.
+3 for specific definition);

+4) Drinking water treatment (with the exception of desalinization of coastal waters);

+5) Routine monitoring for HABs, HAB toxins, and water quality.

+c.
+HAB Program Project Requirements

+1) All the HAB programs support the needs of federal, state, local, and tribal resource and public health managers and other end users, but the degree of management focus and end user involvement varies.
+Investigators are urged to confer with Program Managers to insure that they have included the appropriate level of end user participation.

+a) ECOHAB projects must have clearly articulated management relevance and a long range plan describing the transition to applications.
 Participation in the research of potential end users is encouraged, especially for regional-scale projects.

-- b) MERHAB targeted projects must have clearly articulated management relevance and a general plan describing the transition to applications.
-MERHAB regional-scale projects must include management partners as part of the research team and proposals must contain a specific plan to transition the project to applications. - c) PCM HAB projects in the demonstration and technology transfer phases must involve end users in the project and include a specific plan to transition the project to applications.
-In the development phase, most projects will also have end users involved in the project and a specific plan to transition the project to applications.
-It is possible that some developmental projects may be too exploratory to include end users.
+b) MERHAB targeted projects must have clearly articulated management relevance and a general plan describing the transition to applications.
+MERHAB regional-scale projects must include monitoring program partners as part of the research team and proposals must contain a specific plan to transition the project to applications.

+c) PCM HAB projects in the demonstration and technology transfer phases must involve end users in the project and include a specific plan to transition the project to applications.
+While most projects in the development phase will also include end users, it is possible that some developmental projects may be too exploratory to include end users.
 In that case, end users must still be identified and a plan to transition the project to applications must be outlined.
 Permission of the program managers is required to submit a proposal without end user involvement, and proposals should explain why end users are not involved in the project.
-Instructions for obtaining Program Manager permission are given in Section III.C. - 2) Articulation of outcome-based goals is required in all proposals and recipients will be expected to report progress toward achieving outcome-based goals annually.
+Instructions for obtaining Program Manager permission are given in Section III.C.

+2) Articulation of outcome-based goals is required in all proposals and recipients will be expected to report progress toward achieving outcome-based goals annually.
 NOAA definitions and examples of outputs and outcomes can be accessed at www.cop.noaa.gov.